Affordable home ownership

-These are just some of the affordable home ownership products currently available for those who would like to get a foot on the property ladder but cannot afford a property which meets their needs on the open market.
+There are a number of affordable homeownership schemes available if you would like a foot on the property ladder.
+You can gain access to affordable rents or get help if you can't afford a property which meets your needs on the open market.

 List of home ownership schemes available:

 Rent to Buy: This option offers new build homes to rent for a pre-defined period of time with the expectation that you will buy a share of the property at the end of the rental period.
 Homes are available through a range of housing associations on assured shorthold tenancies with an affordable rent of 80% (or less) of market rents.
 Some of these schemes are marketed with different names, for example ‘Try Before You Buy’ or ‘Rent Save Buy.

 Intermediate Rent: This option offers new build homes to rent at 80% (or less) of typical market rents.
 Homes are available through a range of housing associations on an assured shorthold tenancy, usually for an initial period of six months.
 This is reviewed regularly.
 The expectation is that the savings made on the reduced rent will be used towards a deposit to enable the purchase of a property at a later date.

 Help to Buy is a government scheme providing a range of home ownership options designed to make it more affordable for you to buy a home.
 The local agent is called Help to Buy Midlands who cover the West and East Midlands and help people to get a foot on the property ladder, and guide them through the home buying options and processes.